Do you need to report abuse or neglect by a TAC funded service?

 - For TAC claims-related enquiries call 1300 654 329.

-- For complaints or compliments regarding the TAC, contact the Review Manager on 1300 654 329 or firstname.lastname@example.org or use our complaints or compliments online form.
+- For complaints or compliments regarding the TAC, contact the Complaints Manager on 1300 654 329, email firstname.lastname@example.org or use our complaints or compliments online form.

 What is abuse and neglect?

 Neglect is a ‘failure to provide the necessary care, aid or guidance to dependent adults or children by those responsible for their care.’

 The TAC considers abuse and neglect to include the following:

 - Physical abuse - This includes but is not limited to inflicting pain of any sort, and causing harm or injuries or causing bruises, fractures, burns, electric shock or any unpleasant sensation.
 It can also include unauthorised restraints and restrictive practices.